xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

 ## Task 1: SYN Flooding Attack

-Synchronize (SYN) flooding attacks are a type of denial-of-service attack which exploits a vulnerability in the TCP/IP handshake in an attempt to make a server unavailable to legitimate traffic by consuming all available server resources.
+Synchronize (SYN) flooding attacks are a type of denial-of-service attack which exploits a vulnerability in the TCP handshake in an attempt to make a server unavailable to legitimate traffic by consuming all available server resources.
 By repeatedly sending initial connection request (SYN) packets, the attacker is able to overwhelm all available ports on a targeted server machine, causing the targeted device to respond to legitimate traffic sluggishly or not at all[^1].

 ![SYN-flooding-attack](/assets/images/synflood.png){:class="img-responsive" width="85%"}
 <p style="text-align:center;color:gray;font-size:80%;">
 SYN Flooding Attack
 </p>

-Establishment of TCP connections is based on a three-way handshake procedure (exchange of three packets) to reserve and announce suitable resources at both ends before data exchange can proceed[^2].
-In the handshake, the state in which the server waits for the ACK packet of a client is called *half-open*.
+In the TCP handshake, the state in which the server waits for the ACK packet of a client is called *half-open*.
 In this state, the server has prepared the communication with a client by assigning a buffer for the connection.
-At a server, the maximum number of remembered connection requests that did not receive an acknowledgment from connecting client is controlled by a backlog queue.
-Based on the amount of memory available, its value is set by the operating system kernel:
+At a server, the maximum number of remembered connection requests that have not received an acknowledgment from connecting client is controlled by a backlog queue.
+Based on the amount of memory available, the maximal number of remembered connection requests is set by the operating system kernel:

 ```console
 $ cat /proc/sys/net/ipv4/tcp_max_syn_backlog